 WSIL signed-on for the first time December 1, 1953.
 It originally broadcast an analog signal on UHF channel 22, but moved to VFH channel 3 in March of 1959.
 The early programming on WSIL featured a variety of locally produced programs such as, "The Hour", "Cactus Pete", "It's Fun to Draw", "Ruffles the Clown", and "The Lucky LeRoy Show."

-In April of 1989, the Wheelers moved the studio and offices to their current location along Route 13 in Carterville in order to better serve the entire WSIL viewing area.
+Mel Wheeler, Incorporated bought WSIL in 1983 and in April of 1989, moved the studio and offices to the current location along Route 13 in Carterville in order to better serve the entire WSIL viewing area.

 In October of 2002, WSIL began broadcasting high definition network programming full-time with a full megawatt of power.
 Eight years later, in October of 2010, WSIL became the first station in the area to broadcast local newscasts in high definition and continues to provide local news, weather and sports video and commercials in high definition.